 return acc;

 }, {})Each household's cross-border profile is generated against archetype-specific patterns.
 H-1B workers concentrate in tech and healthcare sectors with realistic income distributions and visa-stage trajectories.
 Recent immigrants span the spectrum from low-income working families establishing first US wealth to high-income H-1B-converting-to-green-card professionals.
 Faith-tradition screening preferences correlate with country-of-origin per published immigration-and-religion data; the corpus reflects this without over-determining (a household from a Muslim-majority country might be Muslim with halal screening, or non-religious, or Christian with biblically-responsible screening — the corpus distribution reflects realistic variation).
 FBAR / FATCA filing requirements are calculated from foreign-account aggregate balances and the appropriate threshold (FBAR $10K, FATCA $50K-$600K depending on filing status and residency).
-The corpus passes the WealthSynth consistency validator (visa-status is consistent with country-of-origin and employment; FBAR/FATCA requirements are mathematically correct; faith-tradition screening is coherent with religion-overlay) and the LLM-as-judge gate.
-Annual refresh tracks immigration-policy changes, FBAR/FATCA threshold updates, and tax-treaty changes.
+The corpus passes the consistency validator (visa-status is consistent with country-of-origin and employment; FBAR/FATCA requirements are mathematically correct; faith-tradition screening is coherent with religion-overlay) and the LLM-as-judge gate.
+Each refresh tracks immigration-policy changes, FBAR/FATCA threshold updates, and tax-treaty changes.

 Yes.
 The corpus covers H-1B, L-1A/L-1B, O-1A/O-1B, EB-1/EB-2/EB-3, F-1 (with OPT and STEM extension where applicable), J-1, green-card holders, naturalised citizens, and dual citizens.
 DACA status is tracked where applicable.
-Annual refresh tracks USCIS rule changes.
+Each refresh tracks USCIS rule changes.

 Yes.
 About 70% of the corpus has at least one foreign account (typically in the country-of-origin).
 Account types include foreign bank accounts, foreign retirement accounts (which often have specific tax treatment), foreign investment accounts, and foreign real estate income.
 The structured account-by-account data lets your tools test the FBAR / FATCA reporting logic correctly.

 Yes.
 About 60% of the corpus has at least one treaty-eligible income source where applying the treaty produces meaningfully different US tax outcomes.
 The structured treaty-benefit data includes the country pair, the income type, the treaty article reference, and the calculated benefit.
-Annual refresh tracks treaty changes.
+Each refresh tracks treaty changes.

 About 15% of the corpus is dual-resident — meeting both US tax-residency tests and country-of-origin residency tests simultaneously.
 The structured tie-breaker analysis (using the relevant treaty's tie-breaker article where applicable) is documented per household.
 These are some of the most complex cross-border tax cases and the corpus supports specifically testing software for them.